-A withholding tax of 15% applies on dividends modified by applicable double tax treaties and, in certain cases, by Czech tax law.
-The rate of 15% applies on interest paid abroad by a Czech debtor - modified by applicable tax treaties.
-A rate of 15% also applies on royalties paid abroad by a Czech licensee - modified by an applicable tax treaty.
+A withholding tax of 15% applies to dividends, modified by applicable double tax treaties and, in certain cases, by Czech tax law.
+The rate of 15% also applies to interest paid abroad by a Czech debtor, modified by applicable tax treaties.
+Additionally, a rate of 15% applies to royalties paid abroad by a Czech licensee, modified by applicable tax treaties.